-Dr. Bruce A. McDowell serves as Minister of Global Outreach at Tenth Presbyterian in Philadelphia, PA, where he has been on staff since 1982.
+Dr. Bruce A. McDowell served as Minister of Global Outreach at Tenth Presbyterian in Philadelphia, PA, where he was on staff since 1982.
 Dr. McDowell was born and raised by Baptist missionaries in Paraguay.
 He has traveled and ministered in 48 countries, where he has trained leaders and baptized many new believers.
 Throughout his career, he has been involved in leading ministry to international students from all parts of the world and leading short-term teams to serve with Tenth’s global partners.
 Presently he and his wife are mission partners with Reformed Evangelistic Fellowship and serves as President of Santiago Theological Seminary, Santiago, Dominican Republic.

 The teaching throughout the New Testament is that the new covenant is the fulfillment of the old covenant and that we are saved by the same faith as that of Abraham through the essentially same eternal covenant.
 Thus we can only understand the new covenant ceremonies in the context of their fulfillment of the old covenant rites.

 The approach taken in this study on baptism begins with exploration of the covenant, as it is foundational to understanding the purpose and meaning of baptism, and especially how it forms the basis for the practice of infant baptism.
 Next, a more detailed explanation of the meaning of baptism clears up many misinterpretations which are played out in its practice.
 Having a correct understanding of the meaning of baptism leads to how baptism relates to our salvation, as many confuse the sign with the thing signified.